MITgcm/MITgcm/doc/contributing/contributing.rst

  - numpy

 These packages can be installed from the Python Package Index using pip.
-If you are using `Anaconda <https://www.anaconda.com/>`_ or one of its variants and would like to use conda to install them, you will need the conda-forge channel.
+If you are familiar with python virtual environments and have an existing python installation using `Anaconda <https://www.anaconda.com/>`_ or one of its variants, we recommend you use conda to install these packages as available on the conda-forge channel.
 You can create (and use) a clean environment with the required packages like this:

 ::